A traditional Bangladeshi potter shaping clay on a spinning wheel, surrounded by freshly made earthen pots during the Brass and Pottery Tour.

 Dhaka

-📜 Overview
+📜 Experience Overview

 💡 Pro Tip: Perfect for travellers seeking authentic cultural encounters beyond city sightseeing — real village workshops and honest conversations with the people who keep Bangladesh’s craft traditions alive.

-⭐ Tour Highlights
+⭐ Signature Highlights

-📍 Itinerary at a Glance
+📍 Journey at a Glance

-• 08:00 AM – Pick-Up from Dhaka → Drive to Nayarhat
+• 08:00 AM – Pick-Up from Dhaka → Drive to Nayarhat (~2 Hrs)

-• Lunch – Authentic Bengali Food at a trusted Local Restaurant
+• Lunch – Authentic Bengali Food at a Trusted Local Restaurant

 • Afternoon – Dhamrai Brass Workshop → Lost-Wax Bronze Casting

-• Evening – Return Drive to Dhaka
+• Evening – Return Drive to Dhaka → Drop Off You Safely

 ➕ Optional Add-Ons